 The requirements for each tracking component inside PANDA are discussed individually to accommodate the specific technology of each detector part.
 Scope of this document is not to define such requirements but to specify in detail the performance questions on the basis of the detector technology which have to be addressed by the simulation of the benchmark physics channels.
-This discussion shall be concentrated in terms of figures of merit which of course have to be defined for each sub-detector in the first place.
+This discussion shall be concentrated on physics issues which has to expressed in terms of figures of merit.
+Of course they have to be defined for each sub-detector in the first place.
 Now given values are based on experience and educated assumptions about the needs within PANDA and the possibilities of the different detectors types and are summarized in the Appendix 5.

 The simulation work needed to derive the final requirements can be divided into a two stage process.
-In the first stage basic figures of merit for each subcomponent are used to optimize the detector design and layout.
+In the first stage basic figures of merit for each sub-component are used to optimize the detector design and layout.
 In a second stage the entire PANDA tracking system is considered to incorporate also more complex processes and requirements in the optimization work.